[Good] design work takes MUCH longer than you think.

 Creatives are constantly bickering and this is a good thing.

-It’s a miracle there are so many branding and design studios in the world.
+It’s a miracle there are so many branding and creative design studios in the world.
 How we ever get along long enough to produce work is a mystery that we rather not unravel.
 A huge part of the creative process is to provide constructive feedback and brainstorm as a group.
 It’s this that leads to long bouts of bickering and disagreeing on a direction to take.
 But, the light at the end of the tunnel is the final product is much better than where it started.
 Collective feedback is SO important to move design forward.
 Copy + paste this scenario of brainstorming, designing, bickering, brainstorming, refining and you have a picture of our everyday.

 We’ll go to battle for a brand.

 If you haven’t figured it out by now, we spend A TON of time working on any single brand development project.
 Nobody knows these brands better than us.
 We’ve thought out the bigger picture.
-So when feedback comes along to shift directions, design agencies will fight like knights in battle to defend the brand.
+So when feedback comes along to shift directions, brand design agencies will fight like knights in battle to defend the brand.

 A messy studio is a great sign.